dennisXZX/devops-notes/AWS-EC2.md

 __Application Load Balancer__

 Application load balancer can handle multiple apps at the same time.
-For example, a user visiting `Route/user` can be routed to a target group for Users application, while another user visiting `Route/search` would be routed to a target group for Search application.
+For example, a user visiting `yourDomain/user` can be routed to a target group for User application (You will need to place EC2 instances into a target group), while another user visiting `yourDomain/search` would be routed to a target group for Search application.

-If the traffic is coming through a load balancer, the EC2 will only see the traffic is coming from the private IP of the load balaner.
+If the traffic is coming through a load balancer, EC2 instances will only see the traffic is coming from the private IP of the load balaner.
 However, you can see the user's public IP address from the `X-Forwarded-For` header.

 #### Auto Scaling Group